parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 6. Start the CCNx forwarder, `metis_daemon`:
 `$HOME/ccnx/bin/metis_daemon --capacity 0&`

-7. Running the tutorial_Server and tutorial_Client:
+7. Running the simpleFileTransferTutorial_Server and simpleFileTransferTutorial_Client:
-  Start the tutorial_Server, giving it a directory path as an argument.
+  Start the simpleFileTransferTutorial_Server, giving it a directory path as an argument.
-  `$HOME/ccnx/bin/tutorial_Server /path/to/a/directory/with/files/to/serve`
+  `$HOME/ccnx/bin/simpleFileTransferTutorial_Server /path/to/a/directory/with/files/to/serve`

-8. In another window, run the tutorial_Client to retrieve the list of files available from the tutorial_Server.
-Do not run the tutorial_Client from the same directory you are serving files from.
+8. In another window, run the simpleFileTransferTutorial_Client to retrieve the list of files available from the simpleFileTransferTutorial_Server.
+Do not run the simpleFileTransferTutorial_Client from the same directory you are serving files from.
-  `$HOME/ccnx/bin/tutorial_Client list ` Will return a list of files from the tutorial_Server
+  `$HOME/ccnx/bin/simpleFileTransferTutorial_Client list ` Will return a list of files from the simpleFileTransferTutorial_Server
-  Or, use the tutorial_Client to fetch a file from the tutorial_Server.
+  Or, use the simpleFileTransferTutorial_Client to fetch a file from the simpleFileTransferTutorial_Server.
-  `$HOME/ccnx/bin/tutorial_Client fetch <filename>`
+  `$HOME/ccnx/bin/simpleFileTransferTutorial_Client fetch <filename>`
   Will fetch the specified file

 ## Notes: ##

-- The `tutorial_Client` and `tutorial_Server` automatically create keystore files in their working directory.
+- The `simpleFileTransferTutorial_Client` and `simpleFileTransferTutorial_Server` automatically create keystore files in their working directory.

-- If you run `tutorial_Client` on the same directory that the `tutorial_Server` is serving files from you will run into problems when you try to fetch a file.
+- If you run `simpleFileTransferTutorial_Client` on the same directory that the `simpleFileTransferTutorial_Server` is serving files from you will run into problems when you try to fetch a file.

-- `tutorial_Client` and tutorial_Server require `metis_daemon` to be running.
+- `simpleFileTransferTutorial_Client` and simpleFileTransferTutorial_Server require `metis_daemon` to be running.

 - The makefiles automatically set an LD_RUN_PATH variable so that you don't have to set it.
 They use the paths found by the configure script as default